Configure Connected Apps with Direct Trust

 Starting in February 2024 (Tableau 2024.1), you can enable the content in multiple projects for a connected app using the Tableau REST API only.
 To specify which projects, use the "project IDs" in either the Create a Connected App(Link opens in a new window) or Update a Connected App(Link opens in a new window) methods.

-Note: When multiple projects are configured for your connected app, Tableau Cloud displays Multiple projects for the connected app's access level.
+Note: When multiple projects are configured for your connected app, Tableau displays Multiple projects for the connected app's access level.
 If you select either Only one project or All projects and update the connected app, the "Multiple projects" option will no longer be visible.
 If you need to configure the connected app for multiple projects again, you must use the REST API.

 Domain allowlist rules (embedding workflows only)